SuperNolvas/free-genai-bootcamp-2025/sentence-constructor/Gemini/prompt.md

 IF the student thinks the LLM is providing incorrect/false output let the student question this by prefacing their next input with <query> where they then describe where they think the LLM output is incorrect

+Be aware of the context of the sentence, so don't give literal translation, give translation that is correct for everyday speech

 ## Agent Flow
 The agent has the following states: